aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 ::::

-Now configure the compound beacon which will be the sort key in your new Global Secondary Index.
+Now configure the compound beacon which will be the sort key in your new global secondary index.

-Configure the name as the sort key of your Global Secondary Index.
+Configure the name as the sort key of your global secondary index.

 Instead of configuring the modified date as an encrypted part, add it to the configuration as a signed part.